stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 onto the underlying topology and, additionally, whether the data at a point is a vector.
-In Dynamo0.3 API the dimension of the basis function set for the scalar function spaces is 1 and for the vector function spaces is 3 (see the table at the end of :ref:`<dynamo0.3-stub-generation-rules>` Section for dimensions of basis and differential basis functions).
+In Dynamo0.3 API the dimension of the basis function set for the scalar function spaces is 1 and for the vector function spaces is 3 (see the table in :ref:`dynamo0.3-stub-generation-rules` for dimensions of basis and differential basis functions).

 Function spaces can share DoFs between cells in the horizontal, vertical or both directions.
 Depending on the function space and FEM order,